beaker-project/beaker-project.org/dev/tech-roadmap.rst

 Being so heavily dependent on kickstart files and the RPM based task library, ``beah`` is also quite inflexible in terms of platform support.

+The following kinds of changes will be considered for ``beah``:

+* documentation improvements
+* compatibility updates for supported test systems
+* any changes needed for image based provisioning with OpenStack
+* reliability fixes
+* equivalent capabilities for additions made to the stable harness API

-Accordingly, we consider it a poor use of resources to further duplicate the effort going into development of other automated test harnesses (especially ``autotest``), and hence any major feature proposals for ``beah`` will be rejected - we would prefer for any such efforts to be directed towards the system changes needed to better support alternative harnesss.
+Outside these areas, we consider it a poor use of resources to further duplicate the effort going into development of other automated test harnesses (especially ``autotest``), and hence any major feature proposals for ``beah`` will likely be rejected - we would prefer for any such efforts to be directed towards the system changes needed to better support alternative harnesss.

-However, to support existing Beaker users, the ``beah`` test harness will be maintained indefinitely, and its documentation will continue to be improved.
-The only way ``beah`` would ever be phased out is if a robust autotest based alternative became available and was capable of correctly executing all of the existing Beaker tests that the Beaker developers have access to.
+To support existing Beaker users, the ``beah`` test harness will be maintained indefinitely, and the smaller changes noted above will continue to be permitted.
+The only way ``beah`` itself would ever be phased out is if a robust autotest based alternative became available and was capable of correctly executing all of the existing Beaker tests that the Beaker developers have access to.

 Active development